You can’t beat hickory-cured ham.

 In Laura Ingalls Wilder’s Little House in the Big Woods, Pa and Uncle Henry butcher a wild pig.
 It’s fascinating to read how not one piece of the pig is wasted.
 Remember when Pa takes the pig’s bladder and blows it up like a balloon?
 It may sound gross to us today, but the girls have fun playing games with the bladder.
 They also eat every single piece of meat, knowing they will not have another pig until the following year.
 They make headcheese, skin the brown “cracklings” for flavor, sausage, and of course ham.
 Today, I’m sharing a simple Smoked Ham recipe with a Cranberry, Mint & Brown Sugar glaze.

-There are so many reasons to get into the holiday spirit with Christmas drawing near.
+There are so many reasons to get into the holiday spirit with Thanksgiving family dinners and Christmas gatherings drawing near.
 Little House on the Prairie reminds us all that Christmas isn’t about the commercial aspects of shopping and receiving lots of gifts.
 Christmas has always been about two main things to me, family and food.
 One of my favorite events of the day is the Christmas dinner.
 And more often than not, the crown jewel of Christmas dinner was my grandmother’s ham.